ssc256/keypsafe-docs/architecture/key-derivation.md

 | `payloadKey` | DEK + kdfSalt | HKDF | Yes | Never |
 | `metaKey` | DEK + kdfSalt | HKDF | Yes | Never |

-"Never stored" keys exist only in memory during the encryption or decryption operation and are zeroed immediately after use.
+"Never stored" keys exist only in memory during the encryption or decryption operation and are zeroed (JS best-effort) after use.